isonil/CachedGUI/README.md

 public static bool BeginCachedGUI(Rect rect, // this is the cached area, it should be a bounding box around all the contents you want to cache for this group
     int ID, // ID of the cached group, for setting the dirty flag bool dirtyOnMouseover = false, // if true, the group will be repainted whenever the mouse is hovering over the cached area, this basically turns off the entire caching as long as the mouse is hovering over the area.
-Not great for performance, but nice if you don't want to handle dirtying yourself. bool skipAllEvents = false, // a tiny handy optimization, if true, then all other events except for Repaint will be discarded (only useful if you don't have any interactive elements inside the cached group)
+Not great for performance, but nice if you don't want to handle dirtying yourself. bool skipAllEvents = false) // a tiny handy optimization, if true, then all other events except for Repaint will be discarded (only useful if you don't have any interactive elements inside the cached group)
 ```

 To set currently drawn cached part as dirty (e.g. in MouseMove event on button hover), use: